Congratulations go to Marja McGraw for winning a free copy of Marilyn Levinson’s mystery, Murder the Tey Way.

 ≈ ≈ ≈

 Here’s the link to an article about me in the Chicago Sun-times Newspaper, Southtown Star Section:

-I’m exited to announce that my new novel, Once Upon a Crime, the sequel to Masterpiece of Murder, is now available at the Wings ePress website: http://www.wings-press.com/ and on Amazon.com: http://tinyurl.com/l4lhxxb
+I’m exited to announce that my new novel, Once Upon a Crime, the sequel to Masterpiece of Murder, is now available at my publisher’s website: http://www.wings-press.com and on Amazon.com: http://tinyurl.com/l4lhxxb

 Romance… Mystery… Murder…

 Love isn’t always a fairy tale…and Charlotte Ross has kissed her share of frogs, but that’s all behind her.
 Fleeing her life for a short break, Charlotte, along with her best friend Jane Marshall, find themselves at her aunt’s home in the sleepy town of Raven’s Caw, Michigan.
 Charlotte hopes to recover from a breakup with her fiancé, and her friend Jane, a new mystery writer, is looking forward to somewhere relaxing.
 But life has different plans for the two friends and they find themselves swept up in a whirlwind of romance, mystery and murder.

 Sparks fly between Jane and Charlotte’s attractive, Machiavellian cousin, Kenny.
 But is the attraction too good to be true or just a diversion from a mystery that has piqued her interest?
 Charlotte is pulled along on this roller-coaster of emotion when she meets up with her first love, as she and Jane discover links between a murder that happened twelve years earlier and a recent crime.
-Risking their own lives and hearts, the friends race against the past in an effort to solve the crimes before one of them becomes the next victim.
+Risking their lives and hearts, the friends race against the past in an effort to solve the crimes before one of them becomes the next victim.

 ≈ ≈ ≈ ≈ ≈ ≈